kriszyp/put-selector/README.md

 	element.end(leaveOpen)

 The end(leaveOpen) method will end the current streaming, closing all the necessary tags and closing the stream (unless the argument is true).

+The returned elements also include a put() method so you can directly add to or apply CSS selector-based additions to elements, for example:

+	element.put('div.test'); // create a &lt;div class="test">&lt;/div> as a child of element

 Here is an example of how we could create a full page in NodeJS that is streamed to the response:

 	var http = require('http');
 	var put = require('put-selector');
 	http.createServer(function (req, res) {
 		res.writeHead(200, {'Content-Type': 'text/html'});
-		var page = put('html').sendTo(res); // create an HTML page, and pipe to the response put(page, 'head script[src=app.js]'); // each element is sent immediately put(page, 'body div.content', 'Hello, World');
+		var page = put('html').sendTo(res); // create an HTML page, and pipe to the response page.put('head script[src=app.js]'); // each element is sent immediately page.put('body div.content', 'Hello, World');
 		page.end(); // close all the tags, and end the stream }).listen(80);